Enterprise Investment Scheme (“EIS”) Print

 A qualifying trade is not defined, but trades, which are excluded from qualifying, are defined.
 In particular, trades which are asset-backed, and those in the financial and legal services are excluded.
 A list of the currently excluded trades is set out below:

-- Banking, insurance, or any other financial activities.
+- Banking, insurance, money lending, debt factoring, hire-purchase financing or other financial activities;

-- The subsidised generation of heat or subsidised production of gas or fuel.
+- Generating heat or subsidised production of gas or fuel;

 - Providing services or facilities for any trade, profession, or vocation concerned with the above, and carried on by another person (other than a parent company), where one person has a controlling interest in both trades.